projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 During hypervisor initialization, it registers DMAR units on the platform according to the reparsed information or DMAR table.
-There may be multiple DMAR units on the platform, ACRN allows some of the DMAR units to be ignored.
-If some DMAR unit(s) are marked as ignored, they would not be enabled.
+There may be multiple DMAR units on the platform; ACRN allows some of the DMAR units to be ignored.
+If some DMAR units are marked as ignored, they would not be enabled.

-Hypervisor creates SOS_VM domain using the Normal World's EPT table of SOS_VM as address translation table when creating SOS_VM as Service OS.
-And all PCI devices on the platform are added to SOS_VM domain.
-Then enable DMAR translation for DMAR unit(s) if they are not marked as ignored.
+The hypervisor creates the Service VM domain using the Normal World's EPT table of the Service VM as address translation table when creating the Service VM.
+All PCI devices on the platform are added to the Service VM domain.
+Then enable DMAR translation for DMAR units if they are not marked as ignored.

 .. _device-assignment:

 Device Assignment
 *****************

-All devices are initially added to the SOS_VM domain.
+All devices are initially added to the Service VM domain.
 To assign a device means to assign the device to a User VM.
-The device is removed from the SOS_VM domain and is added to the VM domain related to the User VM, which changes the address translation table from the EPT of SOS_VM to the EPT of the User OS for the device.
+The device is removed from the Service VM domain and is added to the VM domain related to the User VM, which changes the address translation table from the EPT of the Service VM to the EPT of the User VM for the device.

-To unassign a device means to unassign the device from a User OS.
-The device is removed from the VM domain related to the User OS and then added back to the SOS_VM domain; this changes the address translation table from the EPT of the User OS to the EPT of the SOS_VM for the device.
+To unassign a device means to unassign the device from a User VM.
+The device is removed from the VM domain related to the User VM and then added back to the Service VM domain; this changes the address translation table from the EPT of the User VM to the EPT of the Service VM for the device.

 Power Management Support for S3
 *******************************